 - You are ready for a challenge.

 Program graduates will qualify for a broad range of positions with increasing levels of responsibility in supervisory and management roles.
+There is very little specific career training in urban forestry at the degree level in Canada, although urban forestry jobs have continued to grow.
+Within the Fleming-UNB program, graduates are eligible to become Registered Professional Foresters, which is a requirement for many of the higher-level urban forestry jobs.
 Employment opportunities include work with:

 - City, county, provincial, federal and other government agencies